Resume Objective Statement

 As you can see, it is always about the company, not you.
 Of course you will be stating about your goals, but you need to explain how you can be an important employee for the company.
 Ask yourself what you can do to make the company a better business, and then you will be able to redact a solid resume objective statement.
 Brainstorming takes time and patience.

 People who are applying for entry-level jobs or are changing careers should use a resume objective statement.
 It is ideal not to use personal pronouns.
-It does not have to be an extensive paragraph, but if it is, make sure that it won't tire the eyes of your employee.
+It does not have to be an extensive paragraph, but if it is, make sure that it won't tire the eyes of your employer.
 Remember, point out your strengths.
 Make sure that you use the right words.
-You should be aware of the fact that it is the part where the employees look first.
-Employees take only 30 seconds to review a resume; so, it is better to take advantage of those 30 seconds!
+You should be aware of the fact that it is the part where the employers look first.
+Employers take only 30 seconds to review a resume; so, it is better to take advantage of those 30 seconds!